Do You Need A Home Warranty? 7 Things to Know About Home Warranties

 The coverage between these two types of policies can be very different.
 Homeowners insurance protects against fires, theft, storms and a variety of natural disasters.
 The home warranty provides service when a system in the home fails, like when a pipe develops a clog.

-Home warranties can be very helpful for home buyers purchasing fixer upper properties.
-Home buyers who are in the process of purchasing an older home and who have had their home inspection can use this document to decide which parts of the house are most likely to experience failure in the next year.
+Home warranties can be very helpful for home buyers purchasing fixer-upper properties.
+Home buyers who are purchasing an older home and have had their home inspection can use this document to decide which parts of the house are most likely to experience failure in the next year.
 This can help buyers pick the policy that will work best for them.

 Often, home warranties are provided by the home seller to sweeten the offer and make it more attractive to buyers.
 Before buyers purchase a home warranty policy, it's important to ensure that a policy is not provided by the sellers.
 To find out more about home warranties and whether or not the home you are trying to purchase will come with a warranty, speak to your real estate professional.